CompuTec/computec-docs/processforce_versioned_docs/version-2.0/developer-guide/processforce-api/processforce-api-tt/general.md

     item.U_ActualQty- Actual Quantity of backflush Itemitem.U_ResidualQty-Residual Quantity of backflush Item
     ```

-7. **Using Try-Catch Blocks**: ProcessForce creates exceptions when something is wrong.
+7. **Using Try-Catch Blocks**: CompuTec ProcessForce creates exceptions when something is wrong.
 It is strongly recommended to use a try-catch block to handle these exceptions.

 8. **Replacing Items in Routing Operations**: when replacing an item with child items (e.g., routing operations), there is no need to manually remove all children; this is handled automatically when replacing the item code or removing the chosen line.